ValdryanIvandito/cardano-lock-unlocking-assets-guide/unlock-assets-at-contract-address-eng.md

 **_Hint: Assuming you already have a Contract Address and Wallet Address_**

-### 1. Display Information About the Contract UTxO
+### Display Information About the Contract Address UTxO

 ```bash
 cardano-cli query utxo \